 To put it another way, there are numerous “ministers” and “ministries” today who are less than theocentric.
-Likened to soft drinks that are sweetened with Phenylalanine or Saccharin, many “ministries” today falsely sweeten their appeal with what I call “Anthropocentricsin.”
-(I’m guilty here of creating a new word.
-Antropocentric means “man centered” and sin means “to miss the mark.”
-Accordingly, Anthropocentricsin is “the sin of being self-centered, versus God-centered.”
-They play to people, making their listeners’ desires central, rather than remaining faithful to their prophetic calling to “preach the Word” (2Timothy 4:2–5).
-As a result of consuming and digesting too much Anthropocentricsin, there is a disease, a spiritual malnutrition, a plague in the land.
-Further, the easiest sign of detection is “Wisdomatrophy”:
+Likened to soft drinks that are sweetened with phenylalanine or saccharin, many “ministries” today falsely sweeten their appeal with what I call “anthropocentricsin.”
+(I’m guilty here of creating a new word to explain my thinking.)
+Antropocentric means “man centered,” and sin means “to miss the mark.”
+Accordingly, anthropocentricsin is “the sin of being self-centered versus God-centered.”
+Ministers who suffer from this play to people.
+They make their listeners’ desires central rather than remaining faithful to their prophetic calling to preach the Word (2 Timothy 4:2–5).
+As a result of consuming and digesting too much “anthropocentric” “sin,” a disease, a spiritual malnutrition, a plague in the land results.
+Further, the easiest sign of detection is “wisdom atrophy.”

-The first church intensely hungered for the apostles’ teaching because they were genuinely converted.
-This is normative Christianity! . . .
-Regarding this spiritual hunger, pastor and author Kent Hughes noted, “Where the Spirit reigns, a love for God’s Word reigns . . .
-When the Spirit reigns, God’s people continually devote themselves to the study of His Word.”
-Martyn Lloyd-Jones wrote of the believer’s desire for the Word of God: “Wanting to listen to the Word is inevitable if men and women are born again and have become Christians.
-A babe . . . has an instinct for milk.
-He wants it . . .
-He is alive and wants the mother’s milk, and rightly so.
+The first Church intensely hungered for the apostles’ teaching because they were genuinely converted.
+This is normative Christianity!… Regarding this spiritual hunger, pastor and author Kent Hughes noted, “Where the Spirit reigns, a love for God’s Word reigns… When the Spirit reigns, God’s people continually devote themselves to the study of His Word.”
+Martyn Lloyd Jones wrote of the believer’s desire for the Word of God: “Wanting to listen to the Word is inevitable if men and women are born again and have become Christians.
+A babe…has an instinct for milk.
+He wants it… He is alive and wants the mother’s milk, and rightly so.
 The point is clear.
 One simply cannot be a Christian and have no desire for a knowledge of this truth—it is impossible.”1

-There are many in the Capitol who name Christ, but are lackadaisical when it comes to desiring the pure milk of His Word.
+Many in the capital name Christ but are lackadaisical when it comes to desiring the pure milk of His Word.
 Keep in mind that one of the fruits of the people of God is a longing to be fed the Word of God!
-The Living Word and the Written Word are inseparable, intrinsically intertwined.
+The Living Word and the written Word are inseparable, intrinsically intertwined.
 Accordingly, I am so thankful for the many of you whom I have gotten to know who are genuinely converted.
-You long for the pure milk of the Word (1Peter 2:2).
+You long for the pure milk of the word… (1 Peter 2:2b).

 Now let us turn our focus to the ingredients of a good person per Solomon in the book of Proverbs.
-Prior to investigating each of the following Proverbs on this subject it is important to state what Solomon is not saying relative to being a good person.
+Prior to investigating each of the following proverbs on this subject, it is important to state what Solomon is not saying relative to being a good person.
 He is not saying that the way one merits salvation is through being good.
-That misunderstanding as to how one gains heaven.
-The whole of Scripture reveals nothing of one working his way to heaven—the common thread running throughout all the false religions of the world.
-Rather, per the book of James in the NT, good people, in God’s eyes, and in His economy of salvation, are those who have trusted by faith alone in Him — and as a result of His indwelling — the truly saved will always manifest good characteristics and good works in and through their lives.
-This is what James means when he says, faith without works is dead ( James 2:26).
-Just like compassion without action is phony, faith that does not manifest a good person or good works (i.e. the attributes that follow in this study) is illustrative of a falsified profession of faith.
+That misunderstanding as to how one gains heaven is common.
+The whole of Scripture reveals nothing of our working our way to heaven—the common thread running throughout all the false religions of the world.
+Rather, per the book of James in the New Testament (NT), good people in God’s eyes and in His economy of salvation are those who have trusted in Him by faith alone.
+And because of His indwelling Holy Spirit, the truly saved will always manifest good characteristics and good works in and through their lives.
+This is what James means when he says faith without works is dead ( James 2:26b).
+Just like compassion without action is phony, faith that does not manifest a good person or good works (i.e., the attributes that follow in this study) is illustrative of a falsified profession of faith.

 Finally then, brethren, we request and exhort you in the Lord Jesus, that as you received from us instruction as to how you ought to walk and please God (just as you actually do walk), that you excel still more.

-May this week’s comparison of your good life to the LORD’S definition of the same motivate you to excel still more.
+May this week’s comparison of your good life to the Lord’s definition of the same motivate you to excel still more.

 II.
-HE RELISHES IN GODLY WAYS
+HE RELISHES GODLY WAYS

 III.
 HE DESIRES TO HELP THE POOR

-It is important first however to distinguish between the genuinely bereft, those who are poor and want to change their lot in life, versus bums.
-A bum is someone whom Scripture describes as slothful or lazy (cf. Prov.
-19:15) and doesn’t want to change his lot in life.
+However, it is important first to distinguish between the genuinely bereft, i.e., those who are poor and want to change their lot in life, and bums.
+A bum is someone whom Scripture describes as slothful or lazy (cf. Proverbs 19:15) and doesn’t want to change his lot in life.
 Suffice to say here, a good man helps a slothful man in ways different than he does a poor man.
-Paul states in 2Thesallonians 3:10: For even when we were with you, we used to give you this order: if anyone is not willing to work, then he is not to eat, either (cf. Prov.
-10:4).
-It is important that one not enable further lazy behavior via helping them like you would someone who is incapable for whatever reason of meeting their own needs.
+Paul states in 2 Thessalonians 3:10: For even when we were with you, we used to give you this order: if anyone is not willing to work, then he is not to eat, either (cf. Proverbs 10:4).
+It is important that we not enable further lazy behavior via helping a bum like we would someone who, for whatever reason, is incapable—not unwilling—to meet his or her own needs.
 What follows then relates to quantifiably poor, not slothful individuals.

 A. THE NECESSARY PERSPECTIVE TO HELP THE POOR